sara-sabr/ITStrategy/_pages/en/capabilities.md

 - My team studies the change process end-to-end, identifying bottlenecks, and experimenting with ways to shift validations into the development platform.
 [1-7]
 - My team continuously improve business processes by identifying and eliminating waste.
 [1-7]

-#### Scoring

-Average of "Do you agreed with" questions

-- Low: 1-3
-- Medium: 4-5
-- High: 6-7

-Average of "How much time" questions

-- More than one week (Low)
-- One day to one week (Medium)
-- Less than one day (High)

 #### Recommendations

 IF < High